 EVEN INDIA, LONGTIME FOE OF PAKISTAN, CONDEMNS U.S. ACTIONS IN THIS VIDEO:

 Notes for editor:

 1. The Justice for Aafia Coalition is an umbrella body for a number of organizations, groups, and activists created in February 2010 to campaign for the release and return of Aafia Siddiqui and for the opening of a full investigation into the circumstances of her detention.

 2. Aafia Siddiqui’s lawyers maintain that she was abducted by the Pakistani and US agents along with her three children in 2003 and rendered to Afghanistan where she was detained by American forces for over five years.
 Siddiqui claims she was abused and tortured throughout her detention.
 She was convicted in February 2010 of allegedly firing on US soldiers while in custody in what appears to have been a grave miscarriage of justice.
 Her son Ahmed was released in September 2008 from Afghan custody, and her daughter Maryam was eventually recovered in April 2010.
 For full details of the case, please visit

 3. For media enquiries contact email@example.com

-Posted by Gordon Duff, Senior Editor on September 23, 2010, With 0 Reads, Filed under Afghanistan War, WarZone.
+Posted by Gordon Duff, Senior Editor on September 23, 2010, With 1007 Reads Filed under Afghanistan War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.